parcel-bundler/website/src/languages/svg.md

 ## Optimizing SVG

-To optimize svg files we have developed an official Parcel plugin that is included in the default config `@parcel/config-default`, named `@parcel/optimizer-svgo`, so any imported svg will get optimized by default.
+To optimize SVG files we have developed an official Parcel plugin that is included in the default config `@parcel/config-default`, named `@parcel/optimizer-svgo`, so any imported SVG will get optimized by default.

-If you'd like to configure how the svgo optimizer handles your svg files you can create a configuration file named: `svgo.config.json` or `svgo.config.js` (be aware that using a javascript configuration will disable some caching functionality, it's recommended to use the json version)
+If you'd like to configure how the svgo optimizer handles your SVG files you can create a configuration file named: `svgo.config.json` or `svgo.config.js` (be aware that using a javascript configuration will disable some caching functionality, it's recommended to use the json version)

 To see all the available configuration options for svgo you can have a look at the official svgo documentation here: [https://github.com/svg/svgo#configuration](https://github.com/svg/svgo#configuration)